 Family and friends are allowed to attend the service, but no flowers or transport is provided and the graves are often shared and unmarked.

-It was estimated that there were 3,800 public health funerals in the UK in 2017-18, costing nearly £5.4m to local authorities.
+It was estimated that there were 5,875 public health funerals in the UK in 2020.

-With the cost of dying continually rising, it’s likely the UK will become even more dependent on local government funding in the future.
+With the cost of dying rising to £9,200 in 2022, the UK may become even more dependent on local government funding in the future.

 It’s possible to apply for funeral finance if you have some funds available.